 In reality, however, it is often difficult to make econometric models due to data limitations.
 In those cases, another idea is to use survey data on the degree of satisfaction in using the corporate services.
 For example, there are many studies that survey the extent to which customers feel satisfaction by using a specific service, which cover both B-to-B (business to business) and B-to-C (business to consumer) transactions.
 The research of J.D.
-Power13 is a concrete example of that kind of survey.
+Power15 is a concrete example of that kind of survey.
 As for B-to-B service transactions in Japan, J.D.
 Power has conducted a survey on dealer satisfaction toward car makers.
-Consumer Reports, 14 a US magazine, is another concrete example.
-This degree of satisfaction can be converted to the utility of users.
+Consumer Reports,16 a US magazine, is another concrete example.
+This degree of satisfaction can be converted to the user value (or utility of users).
 To judge the appropriateness of such a method, the pros and cons of using the survey data should be inspected.
 From the viewpoint of the statistics compilation it is relatively easy to apply the results of the survey data to changes in quality of services.
 On the other hand, users may sometimes act differently from their answers on the questionnaires.
-The degree of such bias should be checked.
+As the user value (or utility of users) does not necessarily coincide with the subjective degree of satisfaction, the degree of such bias should be checked.
 It is more formal to use the actual tracks of user behavior, as opposed to just their answers.
 Taking all such pros and cons into account, however, utilization of the survey data is still an effective candidate for quality adjustment, despite its occasional inaccuracies and biased results.

-Finally, when perfect competition does not hold, we have to estimate the relation between changes in quality and those in prices by the econometric models that capture http://www.jdpower.com the behavior of monopolistic companies.
+Finally, when perfect competition does not hold, we have to estimate the relation between changes in quality and those in prices by the econometric models that capture the behavior of monopolistic companies.
 By applying this approach, it becomes possible to adjust the quality of service products even under a monopoly.
 In Japan, only a few case studies have been attempted.
-Nakajima (2001) 15 studied one example of the monopolistic services and showed that the more the qualities of services improve, the more prices decoupled from quality.
-These results indicate that the higher the quality of services, the less informative the information of prices for guessing the quality.
+Nakajima (2001)17 studied one example of comparing the quality gap between the monopolistic service and the perfect competition service with the price gap.
+He showed that the more the qualities of monopolistic services improve, the more the producer strengthens its monopolistic power in the market and the more prices decoupled from quality.
+These results indicate that the higher the quality of services, the less informative the prices for guessing the quality.
 The prospects of this approach depend on how further studies about formulating the econometric models will progress and conquer the limitation of data availability.